Bethlehem Central High School: Athletics

 On June 20, 2006, funds for Ice Hockey, Cheerleading, and Gymnastics were cut from the budget.
 Supporters held multiple fund raisers for the teams, allowing all of them to play their sports by the season.
 The 2007 budget restored funding for these teams.

 In 2006, the boys' soccer team made the Final 4 in the state championship.
 Four members of the girls' swim team made the state championship as well, placing 3rd in the 200-yard Medley Relay.
 That same year's boys' 200 freestyle relay was ranked 2nd in New York State and named All American.

 The boys' Indoor and Outdoor Track teams are recognized as one of the best in the suburban council.
 In 2010, the boys Indoor Track team sent five athletes to the Nike Indoor Nationals in Boston.

 Bethlehem Athletics has seen a rejuvenation in recent years.
 In 2018 the boys ice hockey team claimed the first section 2 title in program history following it up with a second consecutive title in 2019.
 The ice hockey team is joined by the boys tennis team (section 2 champions in '18 and '19) as well as girls soccer (section 2 champions in '18 and '19) as teams to capture back to back titles for the school.
-The girl's tennis team has claimed two back to back sectional championships, in 2021 and 2022.
-In 2021, the girl's tennis team competed for a States title, but finished 3rd in New York State.
-In 2022, the girl's tennis team placed 2nd in New York State.
+The girls' tennis team has claimed two back to back sectional championships, in 2021 and 2022.
+In 2021, the girls' tennis team competed for a States title, but finished 3rd in New York State.
+In 2022, the girls' tennis team placed 2nd in New York State.
+In 2024, the boy's varsity tennis team won the Section 2 title, defeating Shaker in a 6-3 win.

 Lab School

 Founded by James Nehring in 1992, the Lab School of Bethlehem Central High School is a school-within-a-school with a total of about 111 students in grades 9 through 12.
 Senior students participate in an internship, which must meet various educational requirements set by the school; they keep journals of their hours and experiences and hand it in at the end of the year for a grade.

 Each year, the Lab School takes several field trips.
-Destinations include the Capital Repertory Theater in Albany and the Adirondack Mountains YMCA Camps Chingachgook and Silver Bay.
+Destinations include the Capital Repertory Theatre in Albany and the Adirondack Mountains YMCA Camps Chingachgook and Silver Bay.
 Each spring, the school takes a trip to either Williamsburg, Virginia; Washington, D.C.; Boston; or Philadelphia.
 Every two years, juniors and seniors take a week-long trip to the Florida Keys or Costa Rica to learn about marine biology.